 • Add some sweetness—diced dried apricots, raisins or currants are a great addition.

-• Use capers in place of olives.
+• Add or remove your favorite briny ingredients.
+Use capers in place of olives.

-• Add diced yellow bell pepper in place of the cucumber.
+• Swap the veggies or add more!
+Add diced red onion for more flavor.
+Alternatively, add diced yellow bell pepper in place of the cucumber.

 • Store this lentil salad in a large glass container with a tight-fitting lid.